 Through this free, hands-on experience in our lab at the Biotechnology Center, learners view real stem cells under the microscope and use the same equipment and methods our researchers use to prepare and grow their cells.
-Our participants, however, use realistic cell and media substitutes due to cost, biosafety and contamination concerns in public settings.
+Our participants use realistic cell and media substitutes due to cost and biosafety restrictions.
 To help your visit run smoothly, please contact the UW-Madison Campus Visit Program.

-If you are interested in scheduling a speaker on stem cells and regenerative medicine for your group, please contact the UW-Madison Speaker’s Bureau.
+If you are interested in scheduling a speaker on stem cells and regenerative medicine for your group, please contact Badger Talks.

-Since 2010, our stem cell outreach programs have reached more than 50,000 learners.
+Since 2010, our stem cell outreach programs have reached more than 55,000 learners face to face.

 In this educational video, Mimi Gerner, who was a research specialist in the lab of David Gamm, M.D., Ph.D., describes basic stem cell culture techniques.

 (Produced by the UW-Madison Stem Cell & Regenerative Medicine Center, September 2012.)